nfallah/Circuit-Builder/README.md

 # Circuit Builder
 _A digital logic simulator for creating, saving, and testing circuits_

-## Included in the Game
+## Game Features
 - Ability to load and save (3) different scenes
 - Place/delete starting logic gates provided to the user
 - Connect logic gates to one another
 - Visualize circuits with an 8-pin display
 - Compress all placed elements into a user-specified custom circuit
-- Inspect components of a custom circuit<br/>
+- Inspect components of a custom circuit
-- An in-game guide documenting all features
+- In-game guide documenting all features<br/>
 _... and more_

 ## Included in the Repository